andreorvalho/private_eth_network/README.md

   Public address of the key:   <address>
   Path of the secret key file: <location_of_secret_key>

-3. Add a password.txt file to each node folder with the password written in there.
+3. Add a password.txt file to each node folder with the password written in there to help start geth

 4. Change the genesis template file: